Treatment for Fungal Infections

 A depressed immune system may need to be treated for antifungals to work.
 When someone affected has been using antibiotics or corticosteroids, they may have to stop or taper those medications in order to aid fungus treatment.

 Medications to Treat Fungal Infection

 Many new broad-spectrum antifungal agents effectively treat a wide range of organisms.
 Thus, doctors can start patients on a regimen of antifungals without waiting for culture results.
-Three of these new antifungals are itraconazole (Sporanox®), terbinafine (Lamisil®), ), and fluconazole (Diflucan®), ).
-A typical course for each follows:
+These newer antifungals include itraconazole (Sporanox), terbinafine (Lamisil), fluconazole (Diflucan), and isavuconazonium (Cresemba).
+Typical courses for each:

 - Itraconazole: "pulse" therapy—1 week on, 3 weeks off

 The medication and therapy regimen is chosen based on the type and extent of the infection.
 Some work well in the short term, while others have a longer-lasting effect.
 Some work well in small quantities, while others require larger doses to be effective.

 Side effects of oral antifungals include nausea, gastrointestinal distress, diarrhea, abdominal pain, skin rashes, headache, and fatigue.
 Typically, a small number of patients taking these medications have one of these unusual reactions.
 If the side effects are bothersome or create concern, the drug can be discontinued.
 The doctor may order a blood test to check liver function, especially during long-term therapy, if the patient has an already weakened liver, or is using high doses of medication.

 Patient, doctor, and pharmacist should be aware of potential side effects, some of which may be severe.
 The doctor may be able to suggest treatments to minimize the side effects.